-486: ENGINEERING 3: 3D MODELING AND PROTOTYPING
+486: ENGINEERING 3: 3-D MODELING AND PROTOTYPING 5 credits/year

 Through the use of Autodesk Inventor students will get an in-depth study of three dimensional modeling and component creation.
 Students will be expected to solve problems through the modeling and production of proof-of-concept prototypes.
 Additional topics include CNC programming, 3D printing, and advanced fabrication.
 This course is open to students in grades 11 and 12.